Skygolf

 Many pros don’t mind playing three weeks in a row, but those mentioned apparently prefer it not to be a major event.

-You can understand the voluntary bye week because the Cadillac just prior to another elevated event, the Truist Championship at Quail Hollow, which is immediately followed by the PGA Championship at Aronimink in the Philadelphia suburbs.
+You can understand the voluntary bye week because the Cadillac is just prior to another elevated event at Quail Hollow, where Rory has had great success, winning four times.

 The original Doral Hotel and Golf Club opened during John F. Kennedy’s presidency, and the Tour held an event here for 45 consecutive years, from 1962 to 2006.
 The following season, the FedEx Cup was introduced, and the Blue Monster Course hosted a World Golf Championship event through 2016.